Inferring system parameters from the bursts of the accretion-powered pulsar IGR J17498-2921: Introduction

 \section{Introduction}

 Accretion-powered millisecond pulsars (AMSPs) are a high observational priority due to their rarity \cite[only 20 are known;][]{disalvo22} and their significance as the evolutionary precursors of ``recycled'' millisecond radio pulsars \cite[e.g.][]{alpar82}.
-This link has been confirmed in spectacular fashion with the discovery in recent years of ``transitional'' pulsars which switch between rotation-powered (radio) and accretion-powered (X-ray) pulsar phases, including the M28 transient IGR~18245$-$2452, which is also known as PSR~J1824$-$2452I \cite[e.g.][]{linares14}.
-Millisecond radio pulsars (MSRPs) are thought to go through an AMSP stage, but present AMSPs have a distinctly different orbital period distribution compared to present-day MSRPs \cite[e.g.][]{tauris12,papitto14}.
+This link has been confirmed in spectacular fashion with the discovery in recent years of ``transitional'' pulsars which switch between rotation-powered (radio) and accretion-powered (X-ray) pulsar phases { \cite[]{papitto13b}.} Millisecond radio pulsars (MSRPs) are thought to go through an AMSP stage, but present AMSPs have a distinctly different orbital period distribution compared to present-day MSRPs \cite[e.g.][]{tauris12,papitto14}.

 AMSPs are typically discovered when they undergo a transient outburst, during which the accretion rate (and hence the X-ray luminosity) increases by several orders of magnitude in $\approx1$~d \cite[e.g.][]{goodwin20b}.
 This behaviour is also observed in the broader class of low-mass X-ray binaries, but the peak accretion rates reached by the AMSPs is typically lower.